OlleLindgren/pyrefact/CONTRIBUTING.md

 * A test case where it should fix multiple problems
   * This would test for race conditions, which can be a problem.

-Next, copy any of the recently modified test files under [/tests/unit](/tests/unit), rename it to `test_<name_of_fix>.py`, and modify it so it tests your code.
-Feel free to also add or update the integration test cases in [integration_test_cases.py](/tests/integration/integration_test_cases.py) to test additional aspects of your fix, or how your fix interacts with other parts of pyrefact.

 Then, add your fix to either `_multi_run_fixes()` or `_single_run_fixes()` in [main.py](/pyrefact/main.py), depending on whether you want it "in the loop", or "before the loop" of other fixes.
 Most of the fixes run in `_multi_run_fixes()`.